Skip to content

 MC/zt_mc.V1-1.xg \

-Briefly, -a indicates that all snarls or bubbles in the graph are considered.
+Briefly, -a indicates that all snarls or bubbles (variants) in the graph are considered.
+By default, nested variants are not considered (ex: SNPs in insertions).
 The -e argument restricts VG to only consider path traversals (enabled by default in newer version of VG).

 scp login@genobioinfo.toulouse.inrae.fr:~/work/pangbomics/pggb/ztchr5.fa* ~/